-In a large pot, over medium heat, sauté the shallot in olive oil until slightly softened.
+In a large pot, over medium heat, sauté the shallot in canola oil until slightly softened.
 Add the garlic, sauté for about 30 seconds.

 Add broccoli, spinach and broth to the pot.
 Simmer until broccoli is tender – about 10 to 12 minutes.

 Stir in tofu, thyme, salt, pepper, and hot pepper flakes.

 Remove from heat.
 Puree with an immersion blender directly in the pot (or in small batches in a blender).
 Add more broth if desired, reheat until warmed through.

 Adjust seasoning to taste.
 Ladle into bowls and top with grated old cheddar.

 Morris MC et al Nutrients and bioactives in green leafy vegetables and cognitive decline.
 Dec 2017.
 DOI: https://doi.org/10.1212/WNL.0000000000004815